-Summary of roles, responsibilities and tasks
+Summary of foles, responsibilities and tasks

 Students Tasks

-Each student is expected to participate actively in evaluation by providing continuous feedback to members of the teaching staff and the reference groups for his or her courses, and to participate in reference groups, surveys, meetings, etc. If students find that evaluations are not conducted or followed up in accordance with the requirements of NTNU's quality system for education, they must report this to the student representatives, department management, programme management or faculty management.
+Each student is expected to participate actively in evaluation by providing continuous feedback to members of the teaching staff and the reference groups for his or her courses, and to participate in reference groups, surveys, meetings, etc. If students find that evaluations are not conducted or followed up in accordance with the requirements of NTNU's quality system for education, they must report this to student representatives, department management, study programme management or faculty management.
 The reference group must have an ongoing dialogue with all the students taking the course and must represent the students at reference group meetings.
 Student democracy represents the students in quality processes at all levels in the organization.
 PhD candidates are involved in the quality processes similarly to other students in relevant bodies at all levels.

-Teaching staff Tasks
+Course teacher Tasks

-The course teacher is to implement teaching and learning activities that help students to achieve the learning outcomes for the course. - The course teacher is to have an ongoing dialogue with the students about the quality of the course and is to discuss any academic, pedagogical and practical aspects that could improve the quality of the course.
+The course teacher is to implement teaching and learning activities that help students to achieve the learning outcomes for the course.
+The course teacher is to have an ongoing dialogue with the students about the quality of the course and is to discuss any academic, pedagogical and practical aspects that could improve the quality of the course with the course coordinator.

-Course Coordinator Tasks
+Course coordinator Tasks

 The course coordinator is responsible for planning, coordination and implementation of the course.
 The course coordinator must ensure that the relationship between teaching, learning activities and assessment is appropriate and helps students to achieve the learning outcome for the course.
 The course coordinator is to follow up the plan of action as decided by the Head of Department.

-Head of Department Tasks

-Ensures that quality assurance of the department's courses is performed in accordance with the requirements.
+Head of Department Tasks Must ensure that quality assurance of the department's courses is performed in accordance with the requirements.
 The Head of Department must ensure that quality assurance processes are documented and are included in the annual quality reporting process.
 The Head of Department is to approve plans of action and must follow these through by resource allocation and personnel management.

-Programme Leader Tasks

-Heads the council for the programme of study and reports to the responsible line manager.
-The Programme Leader is to contribute to developing the learning environment as well as the academic and pedagogical quality of the programme of study.
-The Programme Leader has an advisory role and works in close dialogue and cooperation with the Dean, Head of Department, course coordinator, teaching staff and students.
-The Programme Leader is to write the report on the programme of study, which is included in the quality reporting process.

-The programme council Tasks

-The programme council provides advice in connection with the initiatives to enhance the quality of the programme of study.
-The programme council consists of students as well as academic and administrative staff.
+Study Programme Coordinator Tasks Heads the council for the programme of study and reports to the responsible line manager.
+The study programme coordinator is to contribute to developing the learning environment as well as the academic and pedagogical quality of the programme of study.
+The study programme coordinator has an advisory role and works in close dialogue and cooperation with the Dean, Head of Department, course coordinator, teaching staff and students.
+The programme council Tasks The programme council provides advice in connection with the initiatives to enhance the quality of The programme council consists of students as well as academic and administrative staff.
 The programme council must have external representatives or provide for input from external parties.
 One programme council can serve as the council for several programmes of study.